dmbarbour/glas/docs/GlasDesign.md

 This allows gradual and ad-hoc structured extension to log messages, e.g. with provenance metadata, without breaking existing routes or filters.
 It is feasible to extend log messages with images or even applets to better explain issues.

 *Note:* Efficient logging with large values require support for structure sharing within the log storage, e.g. using the stowage model.

+### Bracketed Effects

+A useful pattern for effects is bracketed effects, e.g. increment-operation-decrement, where some operation is performed in context of a background effect.
+This can always be modeled by explicit push and pop effects, but explicit modeling makes it difficult to reason about balance of operations.

+Structurally, this might be represented by extending `eff` to `eff:P`, and also extending `env` include effects prior to P and after.
+Alternatively, we could use a session types to analyze balanced use of effects.

 ### Database Modules